Where These Star Trek Stars Are Buried

 Anton Yelchin became part of "Star Trek" history in 2009, when he took on the role of Starfleet Ensign Pavel Chekov, the Enterprise's eager Russian-born navigator in J.J.
 Abrams' alternate timeline reboot.

-As reported by Variety, Yelchin, 27, was killed on June 19, 2016, when he was crushed between his vehicle and a brick pillar at his Los Angeles home in what police called a "freak accident."
-Yelchin is buried at Hollywood Forever Cemetery.
-His grave is marked by a life-sized statue in his likeness.
+Tragically, Yelchin was one of several actors who died in bizarre ways, when he was killed aged 27 on June 19, 2016, from being crushed between his vehicle and a brick pillar at his Los Angeles home.
+Yelchin is buried at Hollywood Forever Cemetery, and his grave is marked by a life-sized statue in his likeness.

 Michael Ansara (Commander Kang)